Gospel of Matthew: Author and date

-The majority of scholars believe that Mark was the first gospel to be composed and that Matthew and Luke both drew upon it as a major source for their works.
-The author did not simply copy Mark but used it as a base, emphasizing Jesus's place in the Jewish tradition and including details not found in Mark.
-This does not necessarily show a linear approach of continual development and addition only, as some of what Paul the Apostle says is more similar to Matthew's details.
-Matthew could have depended on Mark through oral tradition or used memorization rather than simply copying.
-Alan Kirk praises Matthew for his "scribal memory competence" and "his high esteem for and careful handling of both Mark and Q", which makes claims the latter two works are significantly different in terms of theology or historical reliability dubious.
+The Gospel of Mark is the first gospel to be composed and was used by the others.
+The author of Matthew emphasizes Jesus's place in the Jewish tradition and includes details not found in Mark.
+Luke and Matthew treat their sources more conservatively than other ancient historians like Diodorus Siculus, though the parallels and variations of the Synoptics are typical of ancient historical biographies.

+This does not necessarily show a linear approach of continual development and addition alone, as some of the words of Paul the Apostle are more similar to Matthew's details.
+Matthew could have depended on Mark through oral tradition, or used memorisation rather than simply copying.
+Alan Kirk praises Matthew for his "scribal memory competence" and "high esteem for and careful handling of both Mark and Q", which makes dubious the claims that the latter two works are significantly different in terms of theology or historical reliability.

 Matthew has 600 verses in common with Mark, which is a book of only 661 verses.
 There are approximately 220 verses shared by Matthew and Luke but not found in Mark.
-The Two-source hypothesis considers this a second source, a hypothetical collection of sayings which scholars refer to as Q. This view allows for a further body of tradition known as the M Source.
-This may represent a separate source, or it may come from the author's church, or he may have composed these verses himself.
-Michael Goulder argued that virtually all non-Markan material in Matthew were authorial creations, but modern advocates of the Farrer hypothesis have abandoned the idea that Matthew invented most of the content in the double tradition.
-A growing number of scholars support alternative hypotheses, such as the Farrer hypothesis and the Matthean Posteriority hypothesis, which argue for Luke's direct usage of Matthew and Matthew's dependence on Luke, respectively, and dispense with Q. The author also had the Greek scriptures at his disposal, both as book-scrolls (Greek translations of Isaiah, the Psalms etc.) and in the form of "testimony collections" (collections of excerpts), and the oral stories of his community.
+While the Two-source hypothesis considers this to be drawn from a hypothetical Q source, a growing number of scholars support alternative hypotheses, such as the Farrer hypothesis and the Matthean Posteriority hypothesis, which argue for Luke's direct usage of Matthew and Matthew's dependence on Luke, respectively, and dispense with Q, and a unified M source is largely rejected by scholarship today.
+Michael Goulder argued that non-Markan material in Matthew were mostly authorial creations, but modern advocates of the Farrer hypothesis have abandoned this idea.
+The author also had the Greek scriptures at his disposal, both as book-scrolls (Greek translations of Isaiah, the Psalms etc.), "testimony collections", and the oral stories of his community.
 Many of the quotations of the scriptures in Matthew are more closely matched with the Masoretic, leading many scholars to believe that the author could understand Hebrew.